Marmalaade/MiniGames/README.md

 # MiniGames
-Simple mini games for have fun
+:video_game: :game_die: A few simple game applications for a fun pastime.